 The Chemical Valley Project

-Aamjiwnaang, an indigenous community of 800 residents, is smothered by Canada's petrochemical industry.
+In Sarnia, Ontario, an Indigenous community of 800 residents, is smothered by the Canadian petrochemical industry.
 Two sisters from Aamjiwnaang First Nation, Vanessa and Lindsay Gray, have dedicated themselves to fighting environmental racism and to protecting their community’s land, air and water.